yaelBrown/Django-blog/readme.md

 blog built with Python Django.
 Using the same database from Spring-Blog repository.

-using pymysql and django 2.1.14
+using pysql and django 2.1.14

+python manage.py migrate

+python manage.py createsuperuser

+yael;mexico27

+localhost:8000/admin